-Wonga have to be one of the most known pay-day loan companies.
-After weeks of speculation about it future, it fell into administration.
+Wonga has to be one of the most known pay-day loan companies.
+After weeks of speculation about its future, it fell into administration.
 Let’s look at what happened.

 A statement released by the Wonga Group on Thursday said: “A decision has been taken to place Wonga Group Limited, WDFC UK Limited, Wonga Worldwide Limited and WDFC Services Limited into administration.

 “The boards of these entities have assessed all options regarding the future of the group and have concluded that it is appropriate to place the businesses into administration.
 Chris Laverty, Daniel Smith and Andrew Charters of Grant Thornton UK LLP are in the process of being appointed as joint administrators.

 “Wonga customers can continue to use Wonga services to manage their existing loans but the UK business will not be accepting any new loan applications.